co-dan/thesis/README.md

 Requires [Coq](https://coq.inria.fr/) version >= 8.11.0.

-Clone the repository, and run
+Clone the repository, and download the submodules:
 ```
 git submodule init
 git submodule update
 ```
+(or clone with `git clone --recurse-submodules`)

 Then compile and install the dependencies: